deislabs/hippo-docs/content/_index.md

 developers, nor is it "supported" software.
 However, it is ready for you to try out and provide feedback.

+# About the Team

 DeisLabs is experimenting with many WebAssembly technologies right now.
 This is one of a multitude of projects (including [Krustlet, the WebAssembly Kubelet](https://github.com/deislabs/krustlet)) designed to test the limits of WebAssembly as a cloud-based runtime.

+Here at DeisLabs we are cooking up better ways to develop and run WebAssembly workloads.
+Not familiar with WebAssembly?
+Take a quick tour of [WebAssembly in a Hurry]({{< relref "topics/webassembly.md" >}}) to get up to speed.